-"Google Pay" is the name of an email spam campaign, designed to proliferate the Taurus stealer - an information stealing malware.
+"Google Pay" is a spam email campaign designed to proliferate Taurus stealer - information stealing malware.
 The deceptive emails distributed in this campaign are presented as payment confirmation notices.
-The letters have DocuSign-themed attachments, which open opening (and macro command enablement) initiate download/installation of the Taurus stealer.
+The messages have DocuSign-themed attachments.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

 |Hoax||Emails are disguised as purchase confirmations, containing purchase invoices.|

 |Detection Names||DrWeb (Trojan.DownLoader34.9302), Fortinet (VBA/Agent.50B9!tr), ESET-NOD32 (VBA/TrojanDownloader.Agent.MUV), Kaspersky (HEUR:Trojan.MSOffice.SAgent.gen), Full List Of Detections (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.